sabifo4/VSpipe/README.md

 ## Citation

-If you use VSpipe, please cite [VSpipe, an Integrated Resource for Virtual Screening and Hit Selection: Applications to Protein Tyrosine Phospahatase Inhibition](http://www.mdpi.com/1420-3049/23/2/353/html)
+If you use `VSpipe`, please cite [VSpipe, an Integrated Resource for Virtual Screening and Hit Selection: Applications to Protein Tyrosine Phospahatase Inhibition](http://www.mdpi.com/1420-3049/23/2/353/html)

 ## Questions